paltman-archive/nashvegas/docs/index.rst

     0002.py
     0003.sql

 The Python script will be executed 2nd between ``0000.sql`` and ``0003.sql``.
 The script will only be executed if the module contains a callable named ``migrate``.
-It is a good idea to put all your executing code within a class or series of functions or within a singe ``migrate()`` function so as to avoid code executing upon import.
+It is a good idea to put all your executing code within a class or series of functions or within a single ``migrate()`` function so as to avoid code executing upon import.

-For example, your script might light like this if you need to update all your product codes on next release::
+For example, your script might look like this if you need to update all your product codes on next release::

     from store.models import Product